russej7/Senior-Design-Fall-2024/user_manual.md

 ### 6\. **Changing your password**

--   Click on your initials on the top right and click "Change Password"
+-   Click on your initials on the top right and click "Change Password".

--   Update your password and click "Save"
+-   Update your password and click "Save".

 ### 7\. **Logging Out**

--   Click on your initials in the top right, and click "Sign-Out"
+-   Click on your initials in the top right, and click "Sign-Out".